jhtechIL/BitDefender-PowerShell/README.md

-# BitDefender GravityZone Deployment
+# BitDefender GravityZone Deployment Tactical RMM

-## How to Deploy BitDefender GravityZone
+## How to Deploy BitDefender GravityZone on Tactical RMM

 From the UI go to **Settings > Global Settings > CUSTOM FIELDS > Clients**